hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

     }
 }
 ```
-```
-// Append events to a file through filesystem.
+Append events to a file through the filesystem.
 Convenient for local tests.
-// `file_append` construct admits:
+The `file_append` construct admits:
-//  - path (string type).
+- path (string type).
 Path to file on disk.
+```
 {
     "then_that": {
         "file_append": {